AmirAliEbrahimi/manifests/README.md

 rkdeveloptool is here: http://opensource.rock-chips.com/wiki_Rkdeveloptool

-Get the board into bootrom mode
+Get the board into bootrom mode.
+Short the two pins next to the LEDS and hit reset.

 ```
 cd rockdev/Image-rk3328_box